redis/redis-doc/docs/manual/lua-debugging.md

 ---
-title: Redis Lua scripts debugger
+title: Debugging Lua scripts in Redis
-linkTitle: "Debugging Lua"
+linkTitle: Debbugging Lua
+description: How to use the built-in Lua debugger
 weight: 1
 aliases:
   - /topics/ldb